1. How did The Good The@ter Festival & Aw@rds come about?

 b.
 The jury membersfrom across the globe are not paid.
 We are very grateful to them and thank them for agreeing to participate in the festival to help pick the award winners.

 d.
-We have announced that US$500 will be awarded in six categories amounting to a total of US $3,000.
+In our first Festival, we announced that US$500 will be awarded in six categories amounting to a total of US $3,000.
 The categories are detailed on the Festival’s web page.
 We are offering the winners in these categories to donate all or part of these prizes back to the “cause.”

 e.
-It is expected that a supermajority of the total funds raised will go to the cause of saving lives of theater artisans, depending on the generosity of our collective community.
-Thanks to an anonymous donor residing in the US, the impact of individual donations will be doubled and help India-based starving theater artisans who are out of work.
+It is expected that a supermajority of the total funds raised will go to the cause of helping needy theater artisans, depending on the generosity of our collective community.
+Thanks to an anonymous donor residing in the US, the impact of individual donations will be doubled and help India-based needy theater artisans who are out of work.

 We will make the financials of the festival available to anyone with a need to know who requests the data while maintaining appropriate privacy such as donor lists and so on.